 Introduction

-As discussed in chapters 1 and 2, one of the central tenets of the HSCA12 was the desirability of increasing the involvement of primary care clinicians in the commissioning of services for their patients.
-This ideological commitment – based upon belief and founded, in part at least, upon an implicit denigration of managerial work had far-reaching consequences in the design of the reforms.
+As discussed in chapters 1 and 2, one of the central tenets of the HSCA12 was the desirability of increasing the involvement of GPs in the commissioning of services for their patients.
+This ideological commitment – based upon belief and founded, in part at least, upon an implicit denigration of managerial work (in order to increase control over the NHS and commissioners), had far-reaching consequences in the design of the reforms.
 For example, the initial separation of responsibility for commissioning primary care services from secondary and community services was deemed necessary because of the potential for conflicts of interest, whilst the creation of CCGs as ‘membership organisations’ had, as we have seen in chapter 3, significant implications for their organisation and governance.
 The initial White paper, ‘Equity and Excellence’ (Department of Health, 2010a) was relatively non-specific about the expected benefits of clinical leadership of commissioning.
 It was argued that:

 The headquarters of the NHS will not be in the Department of Health or the new NHS Commissioning Board but instead, power will be given to the front-line clinicians and patients.
 The headquarters will be in the consulting room and clinic.
 The Government will liberate the NHS from excessive bureaucratic and political control, and make it easier for professionals to do the right things for and with patients, to innovate and improve outcomes. (p9)

 The document suggested that the proposals would: ‘liberate professionals and providers from top down control’; shift decision-making closer to patients; enable better dialogue between primary and secondary care practitioners; and ensure that service development had real clinical involvement.
 However, the mechanisms underlying these perceived benefits were unstated.
-Furthermore, it was claimed that, whilst previous incarnations of clinically-led commissioning (which in the UK go back to the creation of ‘GP fundholding’ in the 1990s) had delivered some benefits, these had been limited by the failure to give those involved complete autonomy and real budgets.
+Furthermore, it was claimed that, whilst previous incarnations of GP-led commissioning (which in the UK go back to the creation of ‘GP fundholding’ in the 1990s) had delivered some benefits, these had been limited by the failure to give those involved complete autonomy and real budgets.
 The creation of CCGs, it was argued, would remedy these problems and ‘liberate’ clinicians to significantly improve care.

 In this chapter we explore these claims in more detail.
 The first section explores the history of clinical involvement in commissioning in the UK, setting out the previous structures and processes by which clinical involvement was procured and managed.
 We then look at the evidence relating to these previous schemes, via a systematic review of the relevant literature.
 We then describe our detailed study of the involvement of clinicians in CCGs, using a realist approach to explore the contexts and mechanisms underlying observed outcomes.
 Finally, in the chapter discussion, we return to the claims made about clinical involvement in commissioning and consider them against the evidence we have presented.
 In particular, we consider how far the establishment of CCGs as statutory budget-holding bodies was necessary in order to secure clinical involvement, and whether the further development of previous structures could have delivered equivalent – or greater- benefits.

-The history of clinically-led commissioning in the NHS
+The history of GP-led commissioning in the NHS